neominnthu/laravel-modules/README.md

 ## Features

 - **Module scaffolding**: Quickly create new modules with all necessary structure using `php artisan module:make Blog --api`.
 - **Auto discovery & lazy provider registration**: Modules are discovered automatically and can be registered lazily for performance.
 - **Enable / disable modules**: Use `module:enable`, `module:disable`, and list with `module:list` to manage modules at runtime.
+- **Status and Sync**: Use `module:status` for a summary of enabled/disabled modules, and `module:sync` to reconcile registry with filesystem (add/prune modules).
 - **Resource loading**: Seamlessly load routes (web/api/console), views, migrations, and configs per module.
 - **Generators**: Artisan commands for controller, model (with migration), event, listener, migration, seeder, factory, test, middleware.
 - **Event & middleware auto-discovery**: Automatically register events and middleware defined in modules.
 - **Cached manifest**: Fast boot with manifest cache (`bootstrap/cache/modules.php`), supports lazy provider boot.
 - **Facade + helper**: Use `Module::call('Blog@method')` and `module_path('Blog')` for easy module interaction.
-- **Strict dependency validation**: Prevents loading modules with missing or disabled dependencies.
+- **Strict dependency validation**: Prevents loading modules with missing, disabled, or version-incompatible dependencies.
 - **Graph visualization**: Output module dependency graph in table, JSON, or DOT format.
+- **Diagnostics**: Use `module:doctor` for health checks, dependency chain/cycle/missing path reporting, and version constraint validation.
+Auto-fix cache issues with `--fix` and sync registry with `--sync`.
+- **Version commands**: Use `module:version:show` to list module versions, and `module:version:bump` to increment or set versions.
 - **Pest test ready**: Scaffold and run tests for modules using Pest and Testbench.

 ## Why Use This?